Skip to main content

 Supervision:

-Exhibit Interpreters are under the supervision of the Education Volunteer Coordinator.
-Volunteers are supported by volunteer leads and paid staff.
+Family Exhibit Interpreters are under the supervision of the Education Volunteer Supervisor.
+Volunteers are supported by Volunteer Captains and paid staff.

 Working Conditions